aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/tables/find-query-tables-and-list-objects-related-to-external-data-connections/_index.md

 ## **Find Query Tables and List Objects related to External Data Connections**
 The following sample code explains how you can find Query Tables and List Objects related to External Data Connection.
 The code uses the [sample excel file](5115493.xlsm) which you can download from the provided link.
 You can also see the output of this sample code at the bottom of this article.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-FindQueryTablesAndListObjectsOfExternalDataConnections-FindQueryTablesAndListObjectsOfExternalDataConnections.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-FindQueryTablesAndListObjectsOfExternalDataConnections-FindQueryTablesAndListObjectsOfExternalDataConnections.cs" >}}

 Now write the following method into your application which is used by the above sample.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-FindQueryTablesAndListObjectsOfExternalDataConnections-PrintTables.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-FindQueryTablesAndListObjectsOfExternalDataConnections-PrintTables.cs" >}}

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-VisualBasic-Articles-FindQueryTablesAndListObjectsOfExternalDataConnections-PrintTables.vb" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-VisualBasic-Articles-FindQueryTablesAndListObjectsOfExternalDataConnections-PrintTables.vb" >}}

 Here is the console output of the above sample code using this [sample excel file](5115493.xlsm).